Jake Fraley Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, which ranks 13th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 12th in MLB.

-- The Phillies have the 25th-ranked team ERA across all league pitching staffs (5.38).
+- The Phillies' 5.72 team ERA ranks 28th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 15 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- The Phillies rank 14th in baseball in home runs allowed (17 total, 1.1 per game).

-- Walker (0-1) takes the mound for the Phillies to make his third start this season.
+- Nola (0-2) takes the mound for the Phillies in his fourth start of the season.
+He's put together a 7.04 ERA in 15 1/3 innings pitched, with 15 strikeouts.

-- The righty last pitched on Sunday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing two earned runs while giving up three hits.
+- In his last outing on Tuesday against the Miami Marlins, the right-hander threw 5 2/3 innings, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.